medic/cht-docs/content/en/apps/guides/hosting/4.x/data-migration.md

 docker-compose run couch-migration check-couchdb-up <number of nodes>
 ```

-g) Generate the shard distribution matrix and get instructions for final shard locations.
+h) Generate the shard distribution matrix and get instructions for final shard locations.
 ```shell
 cd ~/couchdb-migration/
 shard_matrix=$(docker-compose run couch-migration generate-shard-distribution-matrix) docker-compose run couch-migration shard-move-instructions $shard_matrix
 ```

-h) Follow the instructions from the step above and move the shard files to the correct location, according to the shard distribution matrix.
+i) Follow the instructions from the step above and move the shard files to the correct location, according to the shard distribution matrix.

 Example of moving one shard from one node to another: